-Referral program (experience for both existing customers and referred leads), customer experience (people will only refer others to you if happy)
+What to optimize: Referral programs for both existing customers and referred leads, customer experience (people will only refer others to you if happy)

-Participation rate (% of customers who refer friends); share rate (rate customers send referrals); # referred leads; # unique customers who make referrals; referral rate (% total purchases by referred customers); conversion rate (% referred leads who make a purchase); lifetime value of referred customers.
-Positive reviews and review ratings can count here too.
+Relevant metrics: Participation rate (% of customers who refer friends), share rate (rate customers send referrals), number of referred leads, number of unique customers who make referrals, referral rate (% total purchases by referred customers), conversion rate (% referred leads who make a purchase), lifetime value of referred customers, number of positive reviews, and overall review ratings

-Pirate metrics are a simple framework meant to help startups find their most important growth metrics.
-These metrics are intended to help you simplify the customer lifecycle and help you stay on track.
+Pirate metrics are a simple framework meant to help startups find their most important points of growth.
+These metrics are intended to help you simplify the customer lifecycle and stay on track.